 - Florida Statute 1002.41 permits parents to choose to place their children in a home education program in lieu of public school.
-The requirements of the law will be monitored through Charter Schools and Educational Choices.
-Amended 07-23-91, 07-21-98, 06-27-00, 07-15-03, 02-05-08 - To withdraw a student for enrollment in a home education program, parent(s)/ guardian(s) must initiate the withdrawal process at the school and notify the Superintendent of Schools in writing of the intent to provide home education for the student.
+The requirements of the law will be monitored through Charter Schools and Educational Choices. - To withdraw a student for enrollment in a home education program, parent(s)/ guardian(s) must initiate the withdrawal process at the school and notify the Superintendent of Schools in writing of the intent to provide home education for the student.

-3. Student Withdrawals, ESE (Exceptional Student Education) Students Adopted 07-01-05, Amended 07-01-06
+3. Student Withdrawals, ESE (Exceptional Student Education) Students

-- A child who is receiving services through Exceptional Student Education (ESE) shall not be administratively withdrawn without prior parental notification, a staffing meeting with parents or guardians to discuss the educational impact of such a decision for the student to withdraw, and all requirements relative to due process have been completed. - In cases where at least two (2) good faith, but unsuccessful attempts to notify parents or guardians of the student have been documented, and with the approval of the Director of Exceptional Student Education, the student maybe withdrawn by the school.
+- A child who is receiving services through Exceptional Student Education (ESE) shall not be administratively withdrawn without prior parental notification, a staffing meeting with parents or guardians to discuss the educational impact of such a decision for the student to withdraw, and all requirements relative to due process have been completed. - In cases where at least two (2) good faith, but unsuccessful attempts to notify parents or guardians of the student have been documented, , the student may be withdrawn by the school.